Alex9779/IKEA-Samla-Inserts/README.md

 I did a lot of test prints and finally I printed a whole set for each box size!

 Measures look good, very good to me, no great adjustments needed anymore!
 Happy printing!

+But this does not mean it is perfect for your printer, print settings and material!

 ## Usage
 - Get and install [OpenSCAD](https://www.openscad.org/).